helenamarkus14/SunTamaFlower/README.md

 The goal is to keep the sunflower alive by keeping all levels below 10.

-The plant will grow when age hits 3.
-Day increases by 1 every 15 seconds;
+The plant will grow when day hits 20.
+Day increases by 1 every 1.5 seconds;

-If the sunflower wilts, the user will have the ability to click and start a new game.
+# Approach

+My approach for this project initially was to do a lot of DOM manipulation.
+That backfired quickly after a few days and I had to restart since nothing was working.
+I am more comfortable with vanilla JS so I decided to start there.
+Figuring out the setInterval capibilities was key to making my sunflower's metrics work properly.

+Utilizing set interval to increase the metric progress bars made my game work great.

+Event listeners added to the buttons was the easy part... get them to work in sync with the progress bars was a big roadblock, but finally was able to make it work.